Having lived on the

 outskirts of London for most of my life, I have observed various aspects of the

 city.
 This includes witnessing crime in certain areas.
-Camera clubs often favour
+Camera clubs often

-a project with a serious message to encourage judges to consider more
+to create a project with a serious message to encourage judges to consider more

 substantial work.
 Tragically, a family friend's son was stabbed and died in